Music Courses

 MUS351 Junior Recital (0 credits)

-Junior Recital (30 minutes) is required of every BM student majoring in Performance.
-The recital is usually given at the end of a student’s junior year and is open to the public.
+Junior Recital (30 minutes) is required of every BM student majoring in Performance and students working toward a certificate in Music Performance.
+The recital is usually given at the end of a student’s junior or third year and is open to the public.
 Required concurrent courses: MUS321R or MUS322R.
 Pass/No Pass grading scale.

 MUS352 Independent Study in Music (1–4 credits)